 Treatment of Sleep Apnea

-After experiencing symptoms of sleep apnea, it is integral that you schedule an appointment with our dentist and discuss your treatment plan.
-Our dentist will look into your symptoms and determine the kind of sleep apnea, after which we will recommend a proper treatment option.
+After experiencing symptoms of sleep apnea, it is integral that you schedule an appointment with a doctor and get the condition diagnosed.
+After that, you can visit our dentist to discuss your treatment plan.
+Our dentist will look into your symptoms and recommend a proper treatment option.

 CPAP therapy is widely used to treat the condition.
 This therapy also involves the use of two dental appliances.